IT STARTED WITH ONE

 THE CALL TO ACTION

 In 2014, Steve and Sheila realized that the nation’s learners were in trouble with STEM.
-Everywhere they looked they saw students who had “tuned out” of learning about math and science.
-They knew what they had to do.
+They saw students who had “tuned out” of learning about math and science everywhere they looked.
+Finally, they knew what they had to do.

 THE HEPH FOUNDATION